MooudMohammady/banking-system/README.md

 3. Commit your changes: `git commit -m "Add feature-name"`.
 4. Push to the branch: `git push origin feature-name`.
 5. Open a pull request.

+#### Suggested Tasks for Contributors

+If you're looking for specific tasks to contribute, here are some areas where help is needed:

+- **Build the Deposit Page and Logic**: Design and implement the user interface and backend logic for depositing funds.
+- **Build the Withdraw Page and Logic**: Create the page and functionality for withdrawing funds from accounts.
+- **Write Automated Tests**: Use tools like **Cypress** or **Jest** to write robust test cases for the application.
+- **Bug Fixes and Enhancements**: Complete pending details, optimize existing features, and resolve reported bugs.
+- **Add Pagination and Filters**: Implement pagination and filtering for the transaction history page to improve usability.
+- **Other Outstanding Tasks**: Review the issue tracker for other tasks that need attention or discuss with the team for additional ideas.

+Your contributions make a difference!

 ---